 What Is A Travel Kit?

 A travel kit is a bag or wallet that you keep with you whenever you leave the house.
 It’s kind of like how you always leave the house with your wallet that contains your money and driver’s license, (I know you’ve never driven without your driver’s license before…let’s pretend I haven’t either), but this one has life saving diabetic supplies.
 There are numerous different forms that a travel kit can take.
 It could simply be that the front pouch of your backpack is filled with back up supplies.
-Maybe you have extra makeup bag lying around the house, so you stuff it with needles and monitors and alcohol wipes.
+Maybe you have extra makeup bag lying around the house, so you stuff it with needles and monitors and alcohol wipes or syringes.
 There are also companies that specifically create bags and wallets that you can bring with you everyday to use as a travel kit for your supplies.
 Find the size and shape that you like the best for your lifestyle and start planning ahead.

 What Goes Inside?